 Do not bring partners, family or friends unless they are flying with you.

 No nonflying visitors, only residents, staff & contractors.
 No spotters.

 Do not visit if you have any CV19 symptoms

 Keep 1.5 - 2.0 meters apart.

-Do not congregate in groups.
+Do not congregate in groups of more than 6.

 Regularly wash your hands (wipes and sanitiser provided in Pavilion, toilets and Booking in Office).

 2019 Charity Breakfast-Fly In

 On the 3rd August over 50 aircraft flew into Deanland for our annual Charity Breakfast Fly-In.
 During the morning over 130 breakfasts were served along with tea, coffee and cake.
 Thanks to the generosity of the Deanland residents and guests we raised £1518.10.
 Pictured are Dave Ridley and Dave Grint handing over the cheque to Kent, Surrey and Sussex Air Ambulance Trust onTuesday 2nd September.
 Thank you to all those who made this donation possible.